Aukey Key Series B80 Review – The Almost Perfect Sports Earbuds

 The Aukey B80 stick to your ears really well, which makes them perfect for working out.

-Furthermore, they come with 6 pair of ear tips.
+Furthermore, they come with 6 pairs of ear tips.
 3 silicone and 3 memory foam pairs.

 The memory foam tips are superior in comfort and stability but don’t last as long.
 Thankfully, you can get additional eartips separately.